-The Calico Museum of Textiles contains one of the world’s finest collections of antique and modern Indian textiles, all handmade and up to 500 years old.
+The Calico Museum of Textiles contains one of the world’s finest collections of antique and modern Indian thread work, all handmade, and up to 500 years old.
 There are some astoundingly beautiful pieces, displaying incredible virtuosity and extravagance.

-For a truly unusual experience head to Dada Hari Vav.
-This step-well, built in 1499 by the supervisor of Sultan Begada’s harem, has steps down through five levels of carved stone columns to two small wells, now often bone dry.
-The depths are cool, even on the hottest day, and it’s a fascinating and eerie place.
+For something a little different, head to the Dada Hari Vav Stepwell, built in 1499.
+Its stairs descend through five levels of carved stone columns to two small wells, now often bone-dry.
+Its depths are cool, even on the hottest day, and it is a mesmerising and eerie place.